mweel1/usa_high_level/department-of-education/index.md

 ## Organizing Teachers and Students

 The state will provide a portal for new districts that will connect the community, this will include teachers, and parents.
 We will start with a few districts in a city.
-We will also publish areas where schools have a deficit and provide grants to teach teachers.

 The state will set the the amount of hours each district's students have to participate in each subject each semester.